 - 3.1.
-Overview: High school students who do not meet the requirements for the HSDC or Concurrent Enrollment/Rising Scholar programs, or who wish to take courses that are not offered as part of either program, may enroll in the BOR system through this program. - 3.2.
+Overview: High school students who do not meet the requirements for the High School Dual Credit or Concurrent Enrollment/Rising Scholar programs, or who wish to take courses that are not offered as part of either program, may enroll in the BOR System through this program. - 3.2.
 Faculty Qualifications: Courses are taught by highly qualified faculty employed by the institution. - 3.3.
 Tuition and Fees: High school students who are enrolled will be charged the full tuition rate and must pay all associated student fees. - 3.4.
-Student Eligibility: Students must meet the requirements as outlined in SDCL § 13- 28-37.
+Student Eligibility: Students must meet the requirements as outlined in SDCL § 13-28-37.

-&lt;sup>1 SDCL § 13-28-37.1
+1 SDCL 13-28-37.1